 One way the Chesapeake Bay Program partnership tracks its progress towards restoring the Bay is through various monitoring efforts like the Chesapeake Bay SAV Monitoring Program and Chesapeake Bay SAV Watchers.
 Through the Bay-wide SAV Monitoring Program, we know that in 2017 SAV reached its highest acreage ever recorded - close to 105,000 acres - showing that restoration efforts are paying off and that there's hope here and across the globe when sustained restoration efforts are prioritized.

-Bay salinity regimes and effects on SAV distribution patterns

-There are approximately seventeen species of SAV commonly observed in the Chesapeake Bay.
-While a number of factors influence SAV species diversity and distribution throughout the Bay, including sediment type, wave energy, and light availability, their distribution is based primarily on their salinity tolerance.
+Bay salinity regimes and effects on SAV distribution patterns species diversity and distribution throughout the Bay, including sediment type, wave energy, and light availability, their distribution is based primarily on their salinity tolerance.